Reducing Parental Conflict - Information for Professionals

 FREE RPC E learning

-This training that can be completed at a convenient time and pace and is split across 4 modules with most people expected just to complete modules 1-3.
+This training that can be completed at a convenient time and pace and is split across 2 packages.
+Module 1 to 3 is suitable for all with module 4 suitable for managers.

 Module 1 explains the evidence this training is based on and the outcomes for children